In the Library with the Lead Pipe

 In the Library with the Lead Pipe is a peer-reviewed academic journal that covers topics about libraries.

 Abstracting and indexing

 The journal is abstracted and indexed in Library & Information Science Source and EBSCO databases.

 History

 In the Library with the Lead Pipe was founded as a blog and then developed into a library practice journal.
 In 2014 the journal created "Library Pipeline", "a non-profit for developing library projects and librarians’ professional development".

 A survey of 67 university librarians and archivists showed that only 5% were regular readers of In the Library with the Lead Pipe.
 The Library and Information Technology Association incorporated involvement with the journal into its 2010 strategic plan.
 A 2015 editorial in College & Research Libraries asserted that the journal "pushes forward a critical dimension, blurring the lines between blog and peer-reviewed journal."
+This includes authors such as Fobazi Ettarh, who defined the term "vocational awe" within a January 2018 article in the publication.